-In this round-up we take a look at the biggest trends that are set to drive the sports travel industry in 2025.
-From racketeering and wellness to long ski weekends and athletic adventures, here’s what the industry experts are predicting for sports tourism.
+In this round-up we take a look some at the biggest trends that are set to drive the sports travel industry in 2025.
+From family surf trips and racketeering to long ski weekends and athletic adventures, here’s what the industry experts are predicting for sports tourism.

 We will continue to add to this feature as new reports are published.